-Ideas for celebrating a child’s graduation
+Ideas for celebrating a child’s preschool graduation for early childhood centers

-There are endless ways to celebrate a child’s graduation – some of them more traditional, some of them more novel!
+There are endless ways to celebrate a child’s preschool graduation – some of them more traditional, some of them more novel!
 Either way, any celebration will be cherished.

 Traditional children’s graduation ideas

 - Classic indoor graduation ceremony – Having a classic indoor graduation ceremony is a wonderful way to celebrate.
-Children feel special getting to dress up and wear a cap and gown.
+Children feel special getting to dress up and wear a graduation cap and gown.
 They will beam with pride as they hear their name and walk across the stage to receive their diploma certificate.

-- Outdoor graduation ceremony – Outdoor ceremonies are a wonderful option.
+- Outdoor graduation ceremony – Outdoor graduation ceremonies are a wonderful option.
 Children love to be outside and the outdoor component has major benefits if it’s a possibility.
 Those benefits include no limit on guests in attendance, fun opportunities like a balloon release, and great lighting for pictures.

 - Graduation luncheon – If you’re up for a more low-key, but still traditional option a luncheon may be for you.
 A luncheon is a good opportunity to spend time together at the end of the year.
 You could also hand out awards and diplomas while everyone is eating – easy peasy!